 If you’ve ever advertised on Facebook, then you know the 20% text rule.
-If you haven’t, it basically means that they will reject your ad or significantly reduce the reach or reject your ad if you have text on more than 20% of your image.
-On Instagram this is even more of a no-no. People love Instagram because it is a visual social platform and while we’re talking about how best to advertise, your ads shouldn’t look like ads.
-They should feature your products in a compelling way and that means, not covered with text.
-(They should also be 1080 x 1080 so they fill the space accordingly).
+If you haven’t, it basically means that they will reject your ad or significantly reduce the reach if you have text on more than 20% of your image.
+On Instagram, this is even more of a no-no.

-You’ve probably invested money in taking product images for your store that you can re-purpose on Instagram.
+You’ve probably invested money in taking product images for your store.
+You can (and absolutely should) re-purpose those on Instagram.
 Make sure they are truly beautiful.
 And if they aren’t, find a free editing tool to touch them up.

-In addition, this is a great opportunity to show your products in a bunch of different lights by using carousel ads that feature multiple images of your products in the real world.
-Forget the shots of your products with a white background, that’s for a catalog not for an Instagram ad.
+This is a great opportunity to show your products in a bunch of different ways by using carousel ads that feature multiple images of your products in the real world.
+Forget the shots of your products with a white background—that’s for a catalog, not for an Instagram ad.

 To continue on this theme, don’t throw your branding on top of your product image.
-Your ad will be seen next to your Instagram icon and handle, so you don’t need it on the image.
+Your ad will be seen next to your Instagram icon and handle, which will speak for itself.

-You only get 300 characters for your caption (that’s what Instagram calls the words in your post), so make the most of them.
+You only get 300 characters for your ad caption, so make the most of them.
 Tell people what’s awesome about your products.
 Include any special offers.
 Make sure to have a clear call to action.
 And if you’re funny, Instagram is a great place to get your brand’s humor across.

 Just don’t try too hard or do something that feels off-brand compared to the rest of your online presence.

 While hashtags can improve your reach with organic posts, ads won’t show up in hashtag search results.
-If you have extra space in your text you could use them to point people to other related products and posts, but I’d skip it it if I were you.
+If you have extra space in your text, you could use them to point people to other related products and posts, but we'd recommend skipping it.

-Instagram is an awesome place to post short videos that show your products off, offer some how-to tips, or even just showcase related entertaining clips.
+Instagram is an awesome place to post short videos that show off your products, offer some how-to tips, or showcase related entertaining clips.

-The quality doesn’t need to be perfect, but make sure it formats correctly (no black space on either side), has at least 72px minimum resolution and is between three and 30 seconds long.
+The quality doesn’t need to be perfect, but make sure it formats correctly with no black space on either side, has at least 72px minimum resolution, and is between three and 30 seconds long.

 Instead, add closed captions to your video or text breaks so your target audience can get your message without needing to turn on the sound.

-When you are just getting started, you’ll want to get a feel for what people respond to and what they don’t.
-Start by spending a few dollars a day to learn before you jump into the deep end of the pool.
+When you're just getting started, you’ll want to get a feel for what people respond to and what they don’t.
+Start by spending a few dollars a day to learn before you diving in with your entire budget.